Selecting the Right Vermont Kayak and Canoe Alternative Size for You

-Size matters in selecting any boat, and it is particularly important in selecting a small row boat.
+Size matters in selecting any Kayak and Canoe alternative, and it is particularly important in selecting a small boat.
 A boat that is too small or too large is of limited use to its owner.
 As familiar as we are with our own boats, if you are unsure as to size, feel free to give us a call.
 Over the years, we have become very good at helping people select what is best for them.

-There are no exact rules when considering what size row boat to buy, but over the years, we have found that the following questions are good to consider before making a final decision.
+There are no exact rules when considering what size Kayak and Canoe alternative to buy, but over the years, we have found that the following questions are good to consider before making a final decision.

 - What are you going to be doing with your boat?